-People of the Book and the Camera: Photography in the Hebrew Novel (in preparation).
+People of the Book and the Camera: Photography in the Hebrew Novel.
+Syracuse University Press (forthcoming, spring 2021).

 Text and the City: Text in Croatian Urban Photography from the 1930s to Present.
 Zagreb: Museum of Contemporary Art, 2015.

 Ofra Amihay and Lauren Walsh (eds.).
 The Future of Text and Image: Collected Essays on Literary and Visual Conjunctures.
 Introduction by W. J. T. Mitchell; afterword by Marianne Hirsch.
 Newcastle: Cambridge Scholars, 2012.